UPDATED SEPTEMBER 29, 2023

 Obviously it looks dated now and it doesn’t follow any of the rules of good website design we use today.
 But for five years it served me well and brought me more clients than I could ever have imagined.

 Now, I should point out that before I built my websites, I wasn’t a complete novice.

-When I built my first website, I’d already completed a Dreamweaver course and attended evening classes in SEO for two years.
+I had some graphic design skills, I’d done a six-month Dreamweaver course, and I’d attended evening classes in SEO and digital marketing for two years.
 I wasn’t an expert by any means, but I had the basic skills I needed to pull something together.

 Things have changed so much since then.
-And a spate of website-building tools have made DIY website design accessible to everyone.
+A spate of website builders have made DIY website design more accessible to everyone.